Last Updated on September 14, 2021

 Places to stay near Bear Mountain:

-Check out this cozy place in Warwick (about half an hour from Bear Mountain), this large house for five people in Garrison (about 15 minutes away) and this cottage in Beacon (about 30 minutes away).
+Check out this cozy place in Warwick (about half an hour from Bear Mountain), this 3-bedroom cottage in Cold Spring (about 15 minutes away) and this affordable studio apartment in Beacon (about 30 minutes away).

 Places to stay in Woodstock: